Endpoint protection

 Behavioural Analysis: To identify unusual behaviour patterns that might point to a security breach, endpoint protection solutions use machine learning algorithms and behavioural analysis techniques.
 They are able to quickly recognise and stop suspicious activity.

-Benefits of Endpoint Protection:
+Benefits of Endpoint Protection

 Numerous advantages to organisations of implementing robust endpoint protection include: